Equipment Checklist

 During winter (December–February): The weather is cold, especially at higher altitudes, and some trails may be icy or snowy.
 Fewer trekkers visit, making it quiet and peaceful.
 In Nepal, summer (June to August) is also the rainy season; thus, the path is a little slippery and wet.

-We'll have breakfast early every morning.
-A typical day of trekking is split into two parts: a 3- to 4-hour walk in the morning, a one-hour lunch break, and then a shorter trip in the afternoon.
-Around 7:00 p.m., dinner is served, and our guide will go over the schedule for the next day.
-You can relax, explore the village, or hang out with your fellow trekkers for the rest of the evening.
+We’ll start each morning with an early breakfast.
+The day’s trek is usually split into two parts: a 3-4 hour of trekking, followed by a one-hour lunch break, and then a shorter trek in the afternoon.
+Dinner is served around 7:00 p.m., and our guide will brief you on the plan for the next day.
+The rest of the evening is yours to relax, explore the village, or enjoy some downtime with your fellow trekkers.

 Trek booking